 By teaching individuals market-related skills and providing them with the tools needed to break the generational cycles of poverty, we are addressing one of the most pressing needs facing disadvantaged communities today – high unemployment, which leads to extreme poverty.

-We do this by equipping our students with practical skills through our iPOWER (Self-Empowering) Foundation Programme and our Advanced Programmes focused on Edu Care, Health and Frail Care, and Professional Cooking.
+We do this by equipping our students with practical skills through our iPOWER (Self-Empowering) Foundation Programme and our Advanced Programmes focused on Edu Care, Health and Frail Care, and Assistant Chef and Food Service Assistant training.
 We also offer our successful Advanced Programme graduates

 the opportunity to enrol for our short course in Employability Skills, which help prepare